 The International Butchers‘ Confederation (IBC) is a federation of national associations of small and medium-sized craft butcher and catering companies.

-IBC today represents 9 associations from the countries of the European Union and the EFTA and is committed to the interests of more than 150,000 craft butcher and catering companies in Europe, which together employ nearly 1 million people.
+IBC today represents 7 associations from the countries of the European Union and is committed to the interests of more than 150,000 craft butcher and catering companies in Europe, which together employ nearly 1 million people.
 The total turnover of this sector amounts in excess of 60 billion euro per year.

 When as early as in 1907 already, the International Congress of Butchers was founded, the way was paved for the future IBC.
 Since 1st January 1991, IBC has been represented in Brussels, Belgium, with a permanent Secretariat General.